galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

 az account set -s your-subscription
 ```

-Run the following commands to create AKS cluster instance.
+Run the following commands to create the AKS cluster instance.

 ```
 # Change these parameters as needed for your own environment